uva-math/uva-math-code/graduate/job_opportunities.md

 in the classroom and your approach to teaching.
 This is a forum to explain your teaching philosophy, but the most successful are grounded in specific classroom experiences.
 For research postdocs, the usual length is a page.
-For liberal arts jobs, the teaching statement is often longer.
+For teaching-focused jobs, the teaching statement is often longer.

+##### Diversity Statement

+This item is increasingly common in job applications.
+May include the following: (1) a statement of your values around diversity, inclusion, equity, and/or justice in higher education; (2) examples of your efforts towards fostering diversity of perspectives, and success of underrepresented members of the mathematical community; (3) future plans of said efforts.

+More resources on diversity statements: [1](https://www.insidehighered.com/advice/2016/06/10/how-write-effective-diversity-statement-essay), [2](https://cft.vanderbilt.edu/guides-sub-pages/developing-and-writing-a-diversity-statement/).

 ##### Cover Letter